Seniatical/EzyCore/README.md

 # EzyCore
 A highly customizable cache manager for python

-### Why use EzyCore
+### Why choose EzyCore
-* Implements proper data structures using pydantic
+* Enforces use of proper structured data thanks to PyDantic
-* Supports partial referencing between caches
+* Comes with out of box support for many popular databases such as **SQLite3** and more!
-* Out of box support for many popular databases, such as SQLite, MongoDB and MySQL
+* Built on strict ABC classes, supports flexibility and community made objects!
-* Built on strict ABC classes, allows tons of flexibility and code customisation
+* Fast efficient and easy to use

 ## Installation
 ```sh